vincenttu/tplinkusa-outdoor/source/index.rst

 TP-Link USA Outdoor Solution Guide
 ==================================

-There are many TP-Link products can extend the Internet coverage at your home and beyond.
-This document intended to discuss the various ways to extend your home network to your backyard, or remote barn house.
+There are many TP-Link products that can extend the Internet coverage from your home or business to the outdoor area.
+This document intended to introduce the various ways to extend your indoor network to the outdoor areas, your backyard, remote barn house, yacht club, or campgrounds.

 Near Site or Remote Site
 ------------------------

-We will discuss the different solution to extend the Internet around your house within 100 meters (300 feet) or farther connection more than 300 feet and less than 18 miles to your other personal property.
-You do have more choices to extend the home network just around your house.
-To extend the Internet to the remote house or second work place, you need to build a point-to-point wireless bridge and then re-broadcast the signal on remote location.
-Different connectivities has different environmental requirements.
-Please review your situation and then choose the best one.
+We will discuss the different solutions to extend the Internet around your house within 100 meters (300 feet) or farther connections.
+There are more possible solutions to extend the network just around the house.
+To extend the network to the remote house or second workplace farther than 300 feet, you need to build a point-to-point wireless bridge and then re-broadcast the signal on the remote location.
+Different solutions have different environmental requirements.
+Review the different conditions and then choose the best one for you.

 Near Site network extension (up to 100 meter or 300 feet)
 ---------------------------------------------------------

-You probably have very good indoor wireless, and you want to extend the signal to the patio or your backyard.
+You probably have very good indoor wireless, and you want to extend the network to the patio or the backyard.
 The wireless signal can easily penetrate through the window glass, but it is hard to penetrate the stucco wall.
-Most of the stucco walls installed the mesh wire to hold the material.
-The mesh metal is the perfect blocker of the wireless signal.
-It can prevent the wireless interference from outside of the house.
+The reason is that most of the stucco walls are installed with the mesh metal wire to hold the filler.
+The mesh metal wires are the perfect blocker of the wireless signal.
+It can prevent the wireless interference from outside of the building to protect your home.
 At the same time, it can prevent the signal transmit from indoor to the outdoor as well.

-You need to set up a wired communication to penetrate the exterior building wall.
-You can choose power line communication technology or simply the traditional network cable.
+You need to set up a wired communication to penetrate the exterior wall of the building.
+You can choose the power line communication technology or simply the traditional network cable.

 .. image:: /images/mesh_wires.jpeg
     :width: 50%